allegro/allegro.tech/_posts/2017-03-03-hermes-max-rate.md

 is [*token bucket*](https://en.wikipedia.org/wiki/Token_bucket) and more sophisticated versions of it.

-For our case, there would be too much communication across the network to implement token bucket to get tokens every now and then (even for periods longer than 1s in advance).
+For our case, there would be too much communication across the network to implement token bucket to get tokens every now and then (even for periods longer than 1 s in advance).
-Token bucket would require a constant stream of locked writes (or even [CAS](https://en.wikipedia.org/wiki/Compare-and-swap)’ed if optimized) to a shared counter and coordination for resetting the counter.
-For hundreds of subscriptions it would mean a lot of contention.
+Token bucket would require a constant stream of locked writes to a shared counter and coordination for resetting the counter.
+For hundreds of subscriptions it would mean high contention.

 [Other implementations](https://www.microsoft.com/en-us/research/wp-content/uploads/2007/01/fp076-raghavan.pdf)
 require knowing the number of *incoming requests*.